openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

   - In this scenario, we expect the operator to turn degraded to signal that there is an issue with the Control Plane Machines
-  - We expect that the Machine will contain information identifying the issue with the launch request, which can be rectified by the user before they then delete the Machine, once deleted, the ControlPlaneSet will attempt the scale up again
+  - We expect that the Machine will contain information identifying the issue with the launch request, which can be rectified by the user before they then delete the Machine, once deleted, the ControlPlaneMachineSet will attempt the scale up again
   - This process should be familiar from dealing with existing Failed Machines
-  - A MachineHealthCheck targeting ControlPlaneMachines could automatically resolve this issue
+  - A MachineHealthCheck targeting Control Plane Machines could automatically resolve this issue
-- The ControlPlaneSet webhook is not operational
+- The `ControlPlaneMachineSet` webhook is not operational
-  - This will prevent creation and update of ControlPlaneSets
+  - This will prevent creation and update of ControlPlaneMachineSets
   - We expect these operations to be very infrequent within a cluster once established, so the impact should be minimal
   - The failure policy will be to fail closed, as such, when the webhook is down, no update operations will succeed
   - The Kube API server operator already detects failing webhooks and as such will identify the issue early
-  - The ControlPlaneSet is not a critical cluster operator.
+  - The ControlPlaneMachineSet is not a critical cluster operator.
 Everything done by the operator described here can be done manually to the machine(set) objects.

 #### Support Procedures